-Sales of DTH set top boxes fell 45% in the quarter-ended June 2013 compared to the March quarter, while those of cable set top boxes rose 12%, according a quarterly tracker from 6Wresearch, a firm tracking the IT and communications market.
+Sales of DTH set-top boxes fell 45% in the quarter ended June 2013 compared to the March quarter, while those of cable set-top boxes rose 12%, according to a quarterly tracker from 6Wresearch, a firm tracking the IT and communications market.

-Spurred by regulation that requires all cable operators to shift to a digital, addressible mode of delivering content by 2015, set top boxes are selling in large quantities.
+Spurred by regulation that requires all cable operators to shift to a digital, addressable mode of delivering content by 2015, set-top boxes are selling in large quantities.

-The quarter also saw a steep decline of 60% in domestic production of set top boxes compared to the preceeding three months.
+The quarter also saw a steep decline of 60% in the domestic production of set-top boxes compared to the preceding three months.

 Skyworth was the market leader with a market share of 38% followed by Cisco and Skynet.
 Shipments for market leader Skyworth showed a remarkable increase of around 71% in CY Q2 2013 as compared to CY Q1 2013.